Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Introduction

+that have approximate $(1-\alpha)$ finite-$n$ coverage \addTwo{for every value of $\theta \in \Theta$.} LF2I with critical values is amortized, meaning that once trained it can be evaluated on an arbitrary number of observations $D$.
+Alternatively, we can estimate p-values $p(D;\theta_0)$ for every test at $\theta=\theta_0$ with observed data $D$.\\

+{\bf iii) The diagnostics branch} (Figure~\ref{fig:schematic_diagram} right and Section~\ref{sec:diagnostics}) uses a validation set $\mathcal{T}^{''}$ to assess the empirical coverage $\P_{\D | \theta}(\theta \in \widehat{R}(\D))$ of the constructed confidence sets $\widehat{R}(\D)$ \addTwo{ across the parameter space by regressing the indicator variable $W:=\mathbb{I}(\lambda(\D;\theta) \geq \widehat{C}_{\theta})$ on $\theta$.} \addTwo{The diagnostics branch is not part of the inference procedure itself.
+Its purpose is to provide an independent assessment of local (instance-wise) coverage of the final constructed confidence sets.}\\

-\revJMLR{The three-branch LF2I machinery for constructing and assessing confidence sets with finite-$n$ conditional coverage was first proposed in \cite{dalmasso2020ACORE}.
-The \revEJS{preliminary version} was called \texttt{ACORE} for ``Approximate Computation via Odds Ratio Estimation'', and is based on a test statistic that maximizes the odds over the parameter space.
-When the odds function is well-estimated, the \ACORE statistic (Equation~\ref{eq:ACORE_statistic}) is the same as the well-known likelihood ratio statistic.} \revEJS{In this paper, we study the statistical and computational properties of the more general LF2I framework, while also introducing a new test statistic into LF2I --- the Bayesian Frequentist Factor (\texttt{BFF}) --- which is the Bayes Factor \citep{jeffreys_1935, jeffreys_1961} treated as a frequentist test statistic.}
+The LF2I approach was first introduced in a conference proceeding \cite{dalmasso2020ACORE}.
+This preliminary version --- \texttt{ACORE} (Approximate Computation via Odds Ratio Estimation) --- uses a test statistic that maximizes odds over the parameter space.
+In this follow-up paper, we analyze the statistical and computational properties of LF2I, while also introducing a new test statistic --- the Bayesian Frequentist Factor (\texttt{BFF}) --- which is the Bayes Factor \citep{jeffreys_1935, jeffreys_1961} treated as a frequentist test statistic.
+We show that the validity of LF2I only depends on calibration, whereas its power depends on the test statistic's definition and its estimation quality.
+In addition to new theoretical results in Section~\ref{sec:theory}, we compare LF2I with approaches using Monte Carlo methods or Wilks' theorem (Section \ref{sec:GMM}), and we illustrate how our diagnostics can help scientists in choosing the best tool to handle nuisance parameters (Section \ref{sec:hep_example}).
+Finally, we construct confidence sets given a high-dimensional particle physics simulation where ABC approaches are neither computationally feasible nor valid (Section \ref{sec:muons}).

-\revJMLR{ \revEJS{The general LF2I framework presents practical solutions to an open problem in foundational statistics which is directly relevant to scientific applications in several domains, such as, for example, high-energy physics.
-More specifically, our work proposes a unified and principled approach} to likelihood-free frequentist inference, which goes beyond estimating key inferential quantities in LFI (such as likelihoods and posteriors) to constructing and assessing whether confidence sets indeed have correct conditional coverage. \revEJS{Our approach is fully nonparametric, and targets complex data settings (e.g., high-dimensional data $\X$ with nonlinear structure, intractable likelihood models, small sample size $n$ or unknown limiting distribution of test statistic), which are common in the physical and engineering sciences.}}